 Preheat oven to 350 degrees F. Line a 9x13 ceramic or glass pan with parchment paper with overhang.
 No need to grease it.

 In a large bowl, whisk flour, sugar, and salt until well combined.
-Cut in the cubes of VERY butter using a pastry blender or use your fingers (but be quick so the butter stays cold!), until the flour mixture is incorporated into the butter and you get pea size crumbles or smaller.
+Cut in the cubes of VERY cold butter into this mixture using a pastry blender or use your fingers (but be quick so the butter stays cold!), until the flour mixture is incorporated into the butter and you get pea size crumbles or smaller.

 Press down the mixture into the prepared pan on all sides using something like a measuring cup.
 Make sure it's compact and evenly distributed.